quarkiverse/quarkus-scala3/README.md

 Here's a working outline that supports everything but `.extract()` -- a PR or issue comment adding the `.extract()` case is much-welcomed:

+- Acknowledgements here should be given to Christopher Davenport from the Scala Discord for sharing the outline of how this sort of API could be written

 ```scala
 import io.restassured.RestAssured.*
 import io.restassured.internal.{ResponseSpecificationImpl, ValidatableResponseImpl}